Advice on treating head lice.

 Other non-insecticide shampoos are much safer, but will have limited use, so you will end up with cleaner lice.

-Above is the crab louse Phthirus pubis.
+Above is the crab louse Phthirus pubis, it is about 2 mm long.
 It has recently been discovered that the Crab louse is most closely related to the louse that lives on gorillas!
 Apparently they were one species around 3.3 million years ago.

-The eggs are slightly smaller that the head and body louse eggs, and are glued firmly to the body hair.
+The eggs are slightly smaller than the head and body louse eggs, and are glued firmly to the body hair.
+Crab lice females are not fussy and hair on any part of the body will do for egg attachment, even eyelashes and eyebrows, though they do prefer the moister, warmer, more sheltered areas of the body.
 Eggs hatch in 7 - 8 days.
 There are 3 nymphal stages.
 The nymphs become adult in 13 - 17 days.
 It takes several hours for the insect to drink its blood meal.
-The adult dies if removed from the host for more than 24.
+The adult dies if removed from the host for more than 24 hours.
 It is found on pubic hair, eyelashes and eyebrows.
 Transmission is through sexual contact usually, but can occur via infested clothes or towels.
 It does not transmit disease, but the saliva of the louse causes skin irritation.